The Northeast Quadrant of Old Town: Our Favorite Places

 Nothing is better than getting a bunch of friends together and having a spa day!
-There are so many different ways to get pampered at Serenity Day Spa, from massages to facials, hair and nail treatments and more.
+There are so many different ways to get pampered at Serenity Day Spa, from massages to facials, hair and nail treatments, and more.
 Check out its many packages and spa parties.

 805 North Royal Street

-High-intensity training and rewarding workouts is what you will get at Crossfit!
+High-intensity training and rewarding workouts are what you will get at Crossfit!
 Check out their website to see their daily workouts online that they provide.
 Crossfit Old Town offers a foundations class for beginners, as well as specialized classes for kids and teens.

 351 North Union Street